 - Lectures

 - Practical classes

+- · Seminars.

-- Small group learning sessions
+- TBL sessions

+- · Integrated Learning Activity sessions.

 - Feedback sessions

-- Formative assessment and review sessions
+- · Formative assessment and review sessions

-- Clinical skills teaching (lectures and skills laboratory sessions)
+- Clinical skills teaching (lectures and skills' laboratory sessions)

-- Clinical teaching (hospital and lab. visits)
+- · Clinical teaching (hospital and laboratory visits)

-Students who fail to attend for any reason is instructed to notify the school and give the reason why he/she was unable to attend.
+Students who fail to attend for any reason is instructed to notify module moderator and give the reason why he/she was unable to attend.

 Failure of students to attend (unauthorized absence) for 10% of total hours is subjected to disciplinary actions (from alarming him till review with MEU committee / head / deputy dean and if absence reached 15% the student is subjected to further disciplinary action.
-This ranges from a meeting with the year coordinator to (in the worst cases) referral to deanery with a view to expulsion.
+This ranges from a meeting with the year director to (in the worst cases) referral to deanery with a view to expulsion.